mwganson/Editor_Assistant/README.md

 ### Refresh button
 This button is labeled "Refresh".
 Click it if you have opened a new document or closed a document, so the Editor List can be updated.
 Updates also happen when other functions are used and when documents are opened, but not when closed.
 ### Goto menu button
-This button is next to the refresh button and currently has a down arrow icon.
+This button is next to the refresh button and has a down arrow icon.
 Click this button to bring up a menu of Goto options.
 This is a very powerful and useful feature that can save you a lot of time.
 The Goto menu is also incorporated into the main menu as a Goto submenu.
 The Goto menu will be discussed in more detail below.
 It provides quick access to find results, bookmarks, line number presets, and more.
 ### Go to line numbers
 This is a QLineEdit that can hold either a single number (the line number you wish to go to) or a (comma separated) list of numbers that will appear in a selection menu when press return/enter while the widget has keyboard focus.
 The goto line option(s) appear as menu items in the Goto menu.
 ## Undo line
 ### Undo button
 Important: Both undo and redo will replace all the text in the current editor with what it was when the undo/redo was stored in memory.
 This overwrite any changes you made by, for example, typing directly into the editor.
 As an example, suppose you rename some variable using replace all, from "myvar" to "myvariable".
 This is staged in the undo queue as "Undo replace myvar".
 Then you type in code for a new function definition.
 After typing that in you decide you want to undo renaming myvar to myvarible because it's too much typing, so you click Undo rename myvar.
 Guess what just happened to the new function definition?
 It's a gone pecan (but is staged in Redo).
 The editor has its own Undo/Redo system that does not always coincide with the macro's Undo/Redo queue.
-Use the macro's Undo to undo things done in teh macro, such as replacing text or something done in the To console: edit.
+Use the macro's Undo to undo things done in the macro, such as replacing text or something done in the To console: line edit.

 Click to undo an operation.
 Undo only works on things done in the dialog.
 There is a maximum number of events that can be undone.
 Currently, this is 100, but is subject to change.
 This is set in the source code as UNDO_QUEUE_MAX_SIZE = 100, at the top of the source file.
+You can change this default in user parameters.
+Tools menu -> edit parameters -> Plugings -> Editor assistant -> UndoQueueMaxSize.
 This is to prevent potential out of memory errors.
 The queue is based on the current editor.
 As you switch editors (via the editor list) the Undo button label will change, and will sometimes become disabled if there are no undo events in the queue for that editor.
 ### Purge undo/redo queues
 Clicking this button purges the undo/redo queues.
 This cannot be undone.
 ### Redo button
 When an operation is undone, the undone is popped and sent to the redo queue.
 ## Find line
+### Clear button
+This button clears both the Find edit and the Replace edit fields.
 ### Find edit
 This is a QLineEdit into which you may enter text to search for in the current editor.
 As characters are typed you will see a new toast showing how many times the entered text can be found in the current editor.
 If you are in "find" highlight mode you will also see matching text being highlighted in the current editor, if it is visible.
 (The Match case checkbox and the Whole words checkbox both figure into this.)
-You may press Enter/Return in this box to instigate a search or use one of the Find buttons.
+You may press Enter/Return in this box to instigate a search or use one of the Find buttons, Find next for Find previous.
 For both the Find and Replace line edit widgets there is a context menu option to paste the currently selected text from the current editor into them.
 This can also be done by double clicking the line edit.
+For example, select some text in the current editor, and then double click the Find edit to put that text into it, replacing any existing text.

 The text in the Find edit can also be used to fill in replacement text when using templates, discussed in more detail below.
 ### Find next
 Click this button to find the next instance of the text in the Find edit.
 If a match is found the text will be selected in the current editor and the cursor will move to that line.
 If it is not found, then nothing happens.
 Ctrl+Click to search from the beginning of the document.
 Alt+Click to find from selection.
 This uses the text currently selected in the current editor as if it were in the Find edit widget.
 ### Find previous
 Like Find next except it searches backward.
 Ctrl+Click to begin the search from the end of the document.
 Alt+Click to find from selection.
 This uses the text currently selected in the current editor as if it were in the Find edit widget.

+Note: the find from selection option for both Find previous and Find next does not limit the search to the selection, it searches the entire document for the selection.
 ## Replace line
+### Reverse button
+This button replaces the text in the Find edit with that in the Replace edit and vice versa.
+You might find this convenient when you have done a search and replace and want to reverse that operation.
 ### Replace edit
 This is a QLineEdit containing replacement text (replacing the text in the Find Edit) when the Replace or Replace All buttons are used.
 The text in the Replace edit can also be used as replacement text when using templates, discussed in more detail below.
 ### Replace
 Replace the currently selected text in the current editor with the text in the Replace Edit, and then toggle the Find next button.
 Note: there need not be a previous find success.
 Whatever is currently selected gets replaced.
 You can use Undo to undo this operation.
 ### Replace all
 Replace all occurrences of the text in the Find edit with the text in the Replace edit in the entire document.
 Or Ctrl+Click to only replace the occurrences in the currently selected text.
 If Replace edit is empty, then the occurrences are simply deleted.
-This respects the Match case checkbox state.
-It is incompatible with the Whole word checkbox checked state, and is therefore disabled when that checkbox is checked.
+This respects both the Match case checkbox state and the match whole words check state.
 This can be undone using the Undo button.
 ## Match line
 ### Unindent
 Moves the selected text in the current editor to the left by 4 spaces if there are 4 spaces in front of every selected line.
-If not every selected line has 4 leading spaces the operation will not be done.
+If not every selected line has 4 leading spaces the operation will not be done for any of the lines.
 ### Indent
 Moves the selected text in the current editor to the right by 4 spaces.
+If the Memo combo box contains any text, then that text is used rather than 4 spaces.
+The Indent icon changes to reflect this different behavior.
+This can be useful where you wish to comment out a block of text with a comment, such as #original.
+It can also be used if you prefer a different indentation than 4 spaces, for example if you want 2 spaces only.
+### Memo combo box
+If this contains text the behavior of the Indent button changes.
+This text is used instead of 4 spaces.
+See Indent button above for more details.
 ### Match case
 This is a QCheckBox.
 If checked searches are case-sensitive.
 Replace and Replace all both respect this checkbox state.
 ### Whole words